2020 Fundrise Review

 - 90-Day Satisfaction Guarantee: You have three months to try Fundrise penalty-free.

-- Expensive IRA Option: You must pay a $75 annual fee per eREIT if you have an IRA.
+- Expensive IRA Option: You must pay a $125 annual fee to the third party IRA custodian

 - Illiquidity: Can’t easily sell assets.
 Must wait five years to avoid the early redemption fee.